Infectious Diseases

 - Benefit for healthy children and young adults is debated.

-- Ongoing political conflict may undermine clarity and access going into winter 2025–26.
+- Ongoing political conflict and CDC delays undermine clarity and access going into winter 2025–26.

 FAQ